Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-81-the-offensive.md

 Jamal whistled for effect.
 "Now *that’s* an understatement if I ever heard one."

 "Sure is!
-‘Cuz o’ that an’ a *buttload* o’ insanely hard work, an’ a lotta sciencey spacemagic…" the audience laughed at that turn of phrase.
+‘Cuz o’ that an’ a *buttload* o’ insanely hard work, an’ a lotta sciencey spacemagic..." the audience laughed at that turn of phrase.
 "Now I’m th’ strongest, fastest an’ heaviest thing walkin’ this Earth.
 It’s a good thing ‘fer me too, ‘cuz I’ve *needed* it."

 "That’s... an alarming set of claims," Jamal noted.
-"We *had* hoped to test some of them…"
+"We *had* hoped to test some of them..."

-"I *did* see ‘yer big pile of *toys* backstage…" he flicked his ears in a gesture that somehow conveyed amusement, and the audience chuckled.
+"I *did* see ‘yer big pile of *toys* backstage..." he flicked his ears in a gesture that somehow conveyed amusement, and the audience chuckled.
 "Am I gonna be ‘yer big talkin’ circus bear?"

 Laughter again, and some encouraging cheers.